katoy/node-xlsx/README.md

     $ node sampel-save.js

-This script makes simple excel wrbook and saves to testdata/save.xlsx.
+This script makes simple excel workbook and saves to testdata/save.xlsx.

 You can open save.xlsx using Open-Office or NeoOffice.
 (I am working on Mac, and I have no MS-Excel.)